Table of Contents

-Debt collection letter are the most common form of contact used by creditors to remind you of an unpaid debt.
+Debt collection letters are the most common form of contact used by creditors to remind you of unpaid debts.
 You may find that if you’ve missed multiple payments, these letters start to pile up.
-A debt collection letter of any sort should not be taken lightly, and acting on one immediately is always the best course of action.
+These should not be taken lightly, and acting on one immediately is always the best course of action.
+Here’s how you should respond to a debt collection letter.

 Know Your Rights